trek-view/basecamp/_posts/2022-06-24-using-gspherical-metadata-adjust-roll-pitch-yaw.md

 And here are what the adjustments look like;

-<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2022-06-24/GSAQ3296.JPG GSAQ3296-H225P5Rminus5.JPG&amp;autoLoad=true"></iframe>
+<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2022-06-24/GSAQ3296-H225P5Rminus5.JPG&amp;autoLoad=true"></iframe>

 The changes are minor, but offer some improvements in usability when panning around the image.
+The greater the roll or pitch, the greater the improvements such adjustments will make.

 ## Using GSpherical tags 360 video